 Confiscation and Requisition of Land

 Article 2.
 The land, draft animals, farm implements, and surplus grain of the landlords, and their surplus houses in the countryside shall be confiscated, but their other properties shall not be confiscated.

 Article 3.
 The rural land belonging to ancestral shrines, temples, monasteries, churches, schools, organisations and other land owned by public bodies shall be requisitioned…

 Article 4.
 Industry and commerce shall be protected from infringement.
 Industrial and commercial enterprises operated by landlords… shall not be confiscated…

 Article 6.
 Land owned by rich peasants and cultivated by themselves or hired labour shall be protected from infringement… But in certain special areas the land rented out by rich peasants may be requisitioned with the approval of the people’s governments at provincial or higher level…

 Distribution of Land

 Article 10.
-All land and other means of production thus confiscated and requisitioned… shall be taken over by the hsiang [peasants’ council] for unified, equitable and rational distribution to poverty stricken peasants who have little or no land and who lack other means of production.
-Landlords shall be given an equal share so that they can make their living by their own labor and thus reform themselves through labour.”
+All land and other means of production thus confiscated and requisitioned… shall be taken over by the hsiang [peasants’ council] for unified, equitable and rational distribution to poverty-stricken peasants who have little or no land and who lack other means of production.
+Landlords shall be given an equal share so that they can make their living by their own labour and thus reform themselves through labour.”